SpacefulSpecies/App/README.md

 $app = \Species\App::fromContainer($container);
 $app->run();
 ```
+Since it's build on Slim, it requires the slim settings and services defined in the container.
+If you used the StandardContainerBuilder, you don't have to worry about those.

 ## Twig

-Twig is included, but not required.
-There is a helper class `\Species\App\TwigViewController` to extend from:
+Twig is included, but optional to ise.
+There is also a helper class `\Species\App\TwigViewController` to extend from:
 ```php
 final class ExampleController extends \Species\App\TwigViewController {